Kwabena Boahen

-Kwabena Adu Boahen is a Professor of Bioengineering and Electrical Engineering at Stanford University.
+Kwabena Adu Boahen (born 22 September 1964) (not to be confused with Kwabena Adu-Boahene, former Director of the National Signals Bureau in Ghana, who is no relation) is a Ghanaian-born Professor of Bioengineering and Electrical Engineering at Stanford University.
 He previously taught at the University of Pennsylvania.
+He is the son of celebrated Ghanaian historian and politician Professor Albert Adu Boahen.

 Education and early life

-Kwabena Boahen was born on September 22, 1964, in Accra, Ghana.
-He attended secondary school at Mfantsipim School in Cape Coast, Ghana, and at the Presbyterian Boys' Senior High School in Accra, Ghana.
-While at Mfantsipim, he invented a corn-planting machine that won the national science competition and graduated as the valedictorian of the Class of 1981.
+Kwabena Boahen was born on 22 September 1964, in Accra, Ghana.
+He attended secondary school at Mfantsipim School in Cape Coast, Ghana, and at the Presbyterian Boys' Senior High School in Accra.
+While at Mfantsipim, he invented the corn-planting machine that won the national science competition and graduated as the valedictorian of the Class of 1981.

 He received his B.S. and M.S. in electrical engineering in 1989 from Johns Hopkins University and his PhD in computation and neural systems in 1997 from the California Institute of Technology, where he was advised by Carver Mead.
 For his PhD thesis, Boahen designed and fabricated a silicon chip emulating the functioning of the retina.
 Boahen's father, Albert Adu Boahen, was a professor of history at the University of Ghana and an advocate for democracy in Ghana.